Camp Howze, South Korea: History

+3rd Brigade HQ

 In 1971 it became the headquarters for the 3rd Infantry Brigade of the 2nd Infantry Division.
-"The 3rd Brigade was responsible for the security of the United Nations delegation at Panmunjom and for the security of the American sector of the Demilitarized Zone.
-On 1 October 1992, the 3rd Brigade was officially inactivated and the Engineer Brigade, 2nd Infantry Division placed their headquarters at Camp Howze."
+"The 3rd Brigade was responsible for the security of the United Nations delegation at Panmunjom and for the security of the American sector of the Demilitarized Zone."

+Before 1971, the brigade headquarters was located at Camp Young.
+When the 7th Infantry Division was withdrawn from South Korea in 1971, a consolidation along the DMZ occurred: